murtuzadeveloper/merchant_sys/README.md

 #Alright Reserved developer by murtuzadeveloper@gmail.com contact +923060824762

+# Youtube Video for Deployment unsderstanding and how to run https://www.youtube.com/watch?v=fcwJsIGJbEQ

 # Install Docker Desktop for Windows and ensure it is running.

 # docker compose up --build run in merchant_sys open powershell to the project folder